sindresorhus/file-type/.github/pull_request_template.md

 - Add the file extension to the `keywords` array in the `package.json` file.
 - Run `$ npm test` to ensure the tests pass.
 - Open a pull request with a title like `Add support for Format`, for example, `Add support for PNG`.
 - The pull request description should include a link to the official page of the file format or some other source.
-Also include a link to where you found the file type detection / magic bytes.
+Also include a link to where you found the file type detection / magic bytes and the MIME type.